Causes of Truck Accidents in Texas

 Do I Need an Attorney to File a Lawsuit After a Crash Involving a Semi-Truck Trailer?

-The personal injury cases for victims of truck accidents can be complex, and crash victims should consult a lawyer who understands how to win a lawsuit against a commercial trucking company.
+The personal injury cases for victims of truck accidents can be complex, and crash victims should consult a Houston truck accident lawyer who understands how to win a lawsuit against a commercial trucking company.
 So the answer is definitely ‘Yes’.

 While the laws governing truck accident claims are largely the same as those governing passenger vehicle accidents, the legal process is significantly different.
 In part, this is because big companies sometimes have their own adjustors, and they self-insure for the first $50,000 to $1 million.
 That means a lot of the money paid in damages comes right out of their pockets, so lawsuits are carefully scrutinized for weaknesses with companies looking to avoid payouts whenever possible.

 An attorney must also prove the driver was actually an employee of the commercial trucking company, and not working as an independent contractor.